differentfun/waydroid_initializer/README.md

 - Installs required packages and dependencies
 - Adds the official Waydroid repository
-- Installs the Liquorix kernel (6.2.14) compatible with MX Linux
+- Installs the Liquorix kernel (6.2.14) compatible with MX Linux (from later kernels they senselessly removed the 'binder' module, so goodbye to Waydroid.)
 - Configures UFW to enable network forwarding (DHCP and DNS ports)
 - Provides a two-stage installation process (pre‑reboot install and post‑reboot init)
 - Includes manual launch instructions for running Waydroid via Weston